 For the fall 2021 term most individual sessions for students who have experienced trauma will be provided through Zoom, so that students and counselors are able to communicate effectively, without the barrier of wearing face coverings.
 In certain situations, including when a student is in crisis, in-person meetings are available.

-If you are a student, faculty/staff member, or anyone worried about an OSU student, you can talk with a counselor who can help you decide what steps make the most sense given your situation.
+If you are a student, faculty/staff member, or anyone worried about an OSU student, you can consult with a counselor for guidance.
 Please call CAPS at 541-737-2131 or request a consultation time online by clicking here.
 (This webform is only available Monday-Friday 5am-7pm.)
+If your concern is urgent, please call instead of using the online consultation request.
 If you believe a student is in imminent danger of harming themselves or others, please call 911.